-Today, as you know, markets come and go at an ever increasing rate, much more complex and volatile than my parent’s generation, and business leaders need to be able to see into the future and adapt like never before to changing circumstances.
-Much has been written about this and the era of massive institutional and societal change we are currently living through.
+Today, as you know, markets come and go at an ever-increasing rate, much more complex and volatile than my parent’s generation.
+Business leaders need to be able to see into the future and adapt like never before to changing circumstances.
+There has been plenty written about this and the era of massive institutional and societal change we are currently living through.

 That discomfort is prompting them to evolve an ever more complex way of thinking, feeling and relating to meet the conditions that surround them.
 This impulse is similar to a crawling baby’s inner directive to start walking.
-The difference is that for children this is an automatic shift in their stage of development whereas many leaders question this discomfort or ignore it refusing to grow, which usually makes things worse.
+The difference is that for children this is an automatic shift in their stage of development.
+Many leaders however, question this discomfort or ignore it, refusing to grow, which usually makes things worse.

-Many of the leaders I’m invited into organisations to work with today are those that are feeling increasingly overwhelmed by the demands of their roles.
-Old strategies and ways of working no longer cut it and they find themselves working longer and longer hours simply to keep up.
+I’ve invited many leaders into organisations to work with today.
+Many of them feel increasingly overwhelmed by the demands of their roles.
+Old strategies and ways of working no longer cut it and they find themselves working longer and longer hours simply to keep up and adapt to change.
 For this type of challenge adding new tools to the toolkit makes little difference.
-Unprecedented 21st century leadership challenges can not be addressed by a 20th century management toolkit.
+Unprecedented 21st-century leadership challenges cannot be addressed by a 20th-century management toolkit.

-What these leaders need is to update their inner operating system, expand the capacities of their mind so that their thinking, feeling and sense making abilities are enhanced so they can capably address the issues they face.
+These leaders need to update their inner operating system.
+To expand the capacities of their mind so that their thinking, feeling and sense-making abilities are enhanced so they can capably address the issues they face.
 An increasing number of tools have now been developed, focusing on slightly different areas, to measure a leader’s level of thinking.
-To varying degrees they asses a leaders capacity to do the following:
+In varying degrees they assess a leaders capacity to do the following:

 The following stages of development are most relevant to leaders:

-- Organises information quickly knowing what needs to be further explored and what can be handled using existing methods, handles paradox and finds way through knotty dilemmas without over-simplifying
+- Organises information quickly knowing what needs to be further explored and what can be handled using existing methods.
+Handles paradox and finds a way through knotty dilemmas without over-simplifying.

-- Plays with roles and styles at will to get the best mutual outcome, aware of how they effect and are effected by specific relationships and social systems
+- Plays with roles and styles at will to get the best mutual outcome.
+Aware of how they affect and are affected by specific relationships and social systems.